-- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - seek to identify additional line extensions for Twirla; - maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for Twirla; - establish a sales and marketing infrastructure to commercialize Twirla in the United States, if approved; - continue the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - continue to evaluate additional line extensions for Twirla and initiate development of product candidates in addition to Twirla; - maintain, leverage and expand our intellectual property portfolio; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

-We expect our existing cash and cash equivalents as of December 31, 2014, along with the net proceeds from our January 2015 private placement and the net proceeds and interest-only period associated with the first tranche of our debt facility completed in February 2015, will enable us to fund our operating expenses and capital expenditures requirements through the end of 2016.
+Based on our current business plan, we expect our existing cash and cash equivalents as of December 31, 2015, along with the net proceeds from our public offering completed in February 2016, will enable us to fund our operating expenses and capital expenditures requirements through the end of 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of Twirla, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of Twirla.
 Our future capital requirements will depend on many factors, including:

-- the costs and timing of completion and the outcome of the current Phase 3 trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla;

-- the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the costs and timing of completion and the outcome of the current Phase 3 trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla; - the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.